meinto/react-native-viewpager-carousel/README.md

 ## Examples

 You can find example implementations for all use cases of this library in the repo [react-native-viewpager-carousel-example-app](https://github.com/meinto/react-native-viewpager-carousel-example-app).
+The example project is also linked as git submodule in this project.

 ## Installation